1164 Bears Lead Program Coordinator

 Experience: At least one year of experience related to undergraduate student success programming, working with a broad-base spectrum of student populations, and/or retention in higher education is preferred.

 Skills: Effective verbal and written communication skills are required.
 Effective interpersonal skills are required.
 A knowledge of student success practices for underrepresented students is required.
 The ability to learn and apply basic student recruitment, outreach, and retention functions is required.
-The ability to work with diverse populations of students to identify basic student needs for referrals using appropriate academic and career resources is required.
 The ability to manage people and projects is required.
 Knowledge of personal computer applications, such as Microsoft Office is required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Assists in implementing and managing retention and persistence to graduation programs for underrepresented student populations.
+1. Assists in implementing and managing retention and persistence to graduation programs for Access & Success students.

 13. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as directed by the supervisor.